Thiem apologizes for playing in Djokovic’s tennis event

-Thousands of spectators attended the matches and no social distancing was observed.
+Thousands of spectators attended the matches in Belgrade and the Adriatic resort of Zadar, and no social distancing was observed.

 The coronavirus outbreak led to the suspension of the ATP and WTA professional tennis tours in March.
 Plans were announced last week for the sport’s sanctioned events to return in August.